diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 `A good rule of thumb is that the cost of the "fast path" for uncontended lock acquisition and release on most processors is approximately twice the cost of a CAS`.

 **So, how does Java code convince the processor to execute a CAS on its behalf?**  `Prior to Java 5.0, there was no way to do this short of writing native code`.
 In Java 5.0, low-level support was added to expose CAS operations on int, long, and object references, and the JVM compiles these into the most efficient means provided by the underlying hardware.
-On platforms supporting CAS, the runtime inlines them into the appropriate machine instruction(s); in the worst case, if a CAS-like instruction is not available the JVM uses a spin lock.
+On platforms supporting CAS, the runtime inlines them into the appropriate machine instruction(s); in the worst case, if a CAS-like instruction is not available, the JVM uses a spin lock.
 `This low-level JVM support is used by the atomic variable classes` (AtomicXxx in java.util.concurrent.atomic) to provide an efficient CAS operation on numeric and reference types; `these atomic variable classes are used, directly or indirectly, to implement most of the classes in java.util.concurrent`